istio/istio.io/_docs/setup/kubernetes/faq.md

 * _Automatic sidecar injection doesn't work for my microservice, how can I debug this?_

-  Please ensure your cluster has met the prerequisites for the automatic sidecar injection.
+  Please ensure your cluster has met the [prerequisites] (automatic-sidecar-inject.html#prerequisites) for the automatic sidecar injection.
 If your microservice is deployed in kube-system, kube-public or istio-system namespaces, they are exempted from automatic sidecar injection.
 Please use a different namespace instead.

 * _Can I migrate an existing installation from Istio v0.1.x to v0.2.x?_